baelen-git/terraform-techtorial/2_different_workspaces/readme.md

 tf apply
 ```
 OOPS! the admin was not really paying attention!!
 Now the CPU & Storage resources have been changed of the Production environment.
+And it even had to reboot the production host to remove the resources!
+Big OOPS!